mongodb/docs/source/includes/list-mongodb-org-packages.rst

 Packages
 --------

-The MongoDB package repository contains five packages:
+MongoDB provides packages of the officially supported MongoDB builds in it's own repository.
+This repository provides the MongoDB distribution in the following packages:

 - ``mongodb-org``